-Major requirements: Economics 241, 242, and eight additional semester courses in economics; two semester courses above the freshman level (except that History 121, 122 may be counted) in each of two related social sciences selected with the approval of the adviser.
+Major requirements: Economics 241, 242, and eight additional semester courses in Economics.
 History 121, 122 in the sophomore year is strongly recommended, if not taken in the freshman year.

-Students interested in business may substitute Business Administration 221, 222 or Business Administration 321, 322 for two of the eight semester courses in advanced economics required for the major, and may count the other of these two pairs of courses toward the requirement in related social sciences.
+Students interested in business may substitute Business Administration 221, 222 or Business Administration 321, 322 for two of the eight semester courses in advanced economics required for the major.
 They may, of course, elect additional courses in Business Administration.

-Students who wish to be recommended by the Department for graduate work in economics should take Mathematics 123, 124, 221, 222, and must include the following advanced courses among the eight semester courses in advanced economics required for the major: Economics 331, 341, 342, 371, and 411.
+Students who wish to be recommended by the Department for graduate work in economics are urged to include the following advanced courses among the eight semester courses in advanced economics required for the major: Economics 332, 341, 342, 371, and 411.
 If a student intends to be a candidate for the Ph.D. degree, he should also acquire a reading knowledge of both French and German, and a working knowledge of elementary statistics.

-In computing the required average for the major, only courses in economics will be counted, except that Business Administration 221, 222 or Business Administration 321, 322 will be counted if one of these pairs of courses is substituted for two semester courses in advanced economics in fulfilling the major requirement.
+In computing the required average for the major, only courses in Economics will be counted, except that Business Administration 221, 222 or Business Administration 321, 322 will be counted if one of these pairs of courses is substituted for two semester courses in advanced economics in fulfilling the major requirement.

 221e, 222.
-The American Economy
+THE AMERICAN ECONOMY

-Designed especially for students majoring in the Division of Languages, Literatures and Arts, the Division of Science, and in Social Sciences other than Economics, Business Administration, and the combined major in History, Government and Economics, this course describes the structure and functioning of the American economy, and seeks to contribute to an understanding of the major present-day economic problems.
+Designed especially for students majoring in the Humanities, the Sciences, and in Social Sciences other than Economics and Business Administration, this course describes the structure and functioning of the American economy, and seeks to contribute to an understanding of the major present-day economic problems.
 Course 221 is prerequisite for 222.

 241e, 242.
-PRINCIPLES OF ECONOMICS
+Principles of Economics